-After an accident with a semi truck or tractor trailer in California, the injury victims may be left with serious injuries and financial damages.
+After an accident with a semi truck or tractor-trailer in California, the injury victims may be left with serious injuries and financial damages.
 If the truck driver or trucking company was negligent in causing the accident, the victims can seek damages by filing a lawsuit.
-A personal injury lawsuit against the individuals who caused the accident can help the victims recover lost wages, doctor's bills, and pain and suffering.
+A personal injury lawsuit against the individuals who caused the accident can help the victims recover

-Below, our California personal injury lawyers discuss the following frequently asked questions about lawsuits involving trucking accident injuries in California:
+Below, our California personal injury lawyers discuss the following frequently asked questions about lawsuits involving trucking accident injuries:

 - 1. Can I file a lawsuit after a trucking accident in California?

 - 2. What damages are available in a trucking accident lawsuit?

 - 3. Who is at fault in a trucking accident?

 - 4. Can I file a lawsuit if the semi-truck accident was my fault?